chrisg2/snaptest-dotnet/docs/SnapshotFileNaming.md

 ### Overriding default details

-The components used to construct the snapshot file path can be individually overridden by calling the `WithSettings` method on a `SnapshotSettingsBuilder` or `SnapshotConstraint`.
+The components used to construct the snapshot file path can be individually overridden by calling the `WithSettings` method on a `SnapshotSettingsBuilder` (or `SnapshotConstraint` for NUnit tests).
 For example:

 ```C#
 var builder = SnapshotSettings.GetBuilder().WithSettings(_ => {